Rubber-tyred metro: History

 The first idea for rubber-tyred railway vehicles was the work of Scotsman Robert William Thomson, the original inventor of the pneumatic tyre.
 In his patent of 1846 he describes his 'Aerial Wheels' as being equally suitable for, "the ground or rail or track on which they run".
 The patent also included a drawing of such a railway, with the weight carried by pneumatic main wheels running on a flat board track and guidance provided by small horizontal steel wheels running on the sides of a central vertical guide rail.
-A similar arrangement was patented by Alejandro Goicoechea, inventor of Talgo, in February 1936, patent ES 141056; in 1973, he built a development of this patent: 'Tren Vertebrado', Patent DE1755198; at Avenida Marítima, in Las Palmas de Gran Canaria.
+A similar arrangement was patented by Alejandro Goicoechea, inventor of Talgo, in February 1936, patent ES 141056.
+In 1973, he built a development of that patent: 'Tren Vertebrado', Patent DE1755198; at Avenida Marítima, in Las Palmas de Gran Canaria.

 During the World War II German occupation of Paris, the Metro system was used to capacity, with relatively little maintenance performed.
 At the end of the war, the system was so worn that thought was given as to how to renovate it.
-Rubber-tyred metro technology was first applied to the Paris Métro, developed by Michelin, who provided the tyres and guidance system, in collaboration with Renault, who provided the vehicles.
+Rubber-tyred metro technology was first applied to the Paris Métro, developed by Michelin, which provided the tyres and guidance system, in collaboration with Renault, which provided the vehicles.
 Starting in 1951, an experimental vehicle, the MP 51, operated on a test track between Porte des Lilas and Pré Saint Gervais, a section of line not open to the public.

 Line 11 Châtelet – Mairie des Lilas was the first line to be converted, in 1956, chosen because of its steep grades.
-This was followed by Line 1 Château de Vincennes – Pont de Neuilly in 1964, and Line 4 Porte d'Orléans – Porte de Clignancourt in 1967, converted because they had the heaviest traffic load of all Paris Métro lines.
-Finally, Line 6 Charles de Gaulle – Étoile – Nation was converted in 1974 to reduce train noise on its many elevated sections.
-Because of the high cost of converting existing rail-based lines, this is no longer done in Paris, or elsewhere.
-Now, rubber-tyred metros are used in new systems or lines only, including the new Paris Métro Line 14.
+That was followed by Line 1 Château de Vincennes – Pont de Neuilly in 1964, and Line 4 Porte d'Orléans – Porte de Clignancourt in 1967, converted because they had the heaviest traffic load of all Paris Métro lines.
+Finally, Line 6 Charles de Gaulle – Étoile – Nation was converted in 1974, to reduce train noise on its many elevated sections.
+Because of the high cost of converting existing rail-based lines, other lines were not converted, but the new Paris Métro Line 14, which opened in 1998, was built with the rubber-tyred system.

 The first completely rubber-tyred metro system was built in Montreal, Quebec, Canada, in 1966.
-Santiago Metro and Mexico City Metro are based on Paris Métro rubber-tyred trains.
-A few more recent rubber-tyred systems have used automated, driverless trains; one of the first such systems, developed by Matra, opened in 1983 in Lille, and others have since been built in Toulouse and Rennes.
-Paris Metro Line 14 was automated from its beginning (1998), and Line 1 was converted to automatic in 2007–2011.
-The first automated rubber-tyred system opened in Kobe, Japan, in February 1981.
-It is the Port Liner linking Sannomiya railway station with Port Island.
+The trains of the Santiago and Mexico City Metros are based on those of the Paris Métro.
+A few more recent rubber-tyred systems have used automated, driverless trains.
+One of the first such systems, developed by Matra, opened in 1983 in Lille, and others have since been built in Toulouse and Rennes.
+Paris Metro Line 14 was automated from its beginning (1998), and Line 1 was converted to automatic operation in 2007–2011.
+The first automated rubber-tyred system in Kobe, Japan, opened in February 1981.
+It is the Port Liner, linking Sannomiya railway station with Port Island.